-A pilot was developed in CIVIC EPISTEMOLOGIES when teenage citizen volunteers' recorded data related to Irish place names and place-based heritage research, through conducting interviews with senior citizens who outlined both cultural and historical perspectives of place-names in an Irish context, on the basis of their direct memories.
+A pilot was developed in CIVIC EPISTEMOLOGIES when teenage citizen volunteers' recorded data related to Irish place names and place-based heritage research, through conducting interviews

-As stated in the pilot report44, the 'intergenerational background' for the study is as follows:
+As stated in the pilot report36, the 'intergenerational background' for the study is as follows:

 "Current generation of senior citizens - people from the age of 50 and over - has spent most (or at least much) of their lives in the pre-digital world before the Internet and social networking global communication revolution, whereas the teenagers of today are digital native - born in the late 1980's or early 1990's - have spent most of their lives immersed in the ever pervasive plethora of digital services, communications and entertainment.
 Whilst older people can remember life during the rationing of the Second World War and before electricity, and have witnessed and experienced dramatic political and cultural changes, which teenagers of today may only have read partially about in history books; young European people face current and future challenges unknown to earlier generations such as cyber bullying, cybercrime, climate change, global financial and ecological crises.
 Yet both these current generations have encountered common challenges too in emigration and austerity.
 Sharing lived experiences of seniors may also give younger generations faith in their ability to overcome challenges and build social resilience in communities.
 Doing this via a citizen-led approach democratizes the means of local place-based cultural production and consumption, empowering those who participate.
 Intergenerational heritage recording matches latent social and cultural resources for the benefit of society.
 Socio-cultural records of ordinary life in previous generations are thin - haphazard often scarce, reliant on official newspaper accounts, archives, and occasional family photographs; senior citizens personal recollections are a valuable cultural resource.
-In contrast, many teenagers of 2015 make thick cultural records - recording and sharing countless moments through photos, video, text on their phones, tablets or computers everyday; teenagers' digital skills are a valuable culturerecording resource in society.
+In contrast, many teenagers of 2015 make thick cultural records - recording and sharing countless moments through photos, video, text on their phones, tablets or computers everyday; teenagers' digital skills are a valuable culture-recording resource in society.
 Place-based intangible CH, as evident in place names, oral history and stories of place, is a significant factor common across all generations, and this is one reason why it has been selected as a literally common ground on which to centre intergenerational cultural exchanges in our CIVIC EPISTEMOLOGIES pilot study.
 Participating in cultural history recording projects such as this assists seniors to appreciate the value and worth of their own personal recollections.
 Learning about how previous generations lived in ones local area directly through listening and conversations is a way to bring history alive, make it immediately relevant and enable young people to see their own position and potential in a longer view.
 Sharing stories and knowledge about place and language through research in place names, gives participants access to the wider historical networks of memory; deepening cultural connections to the natural and built landscape, whilst also building social capital within communities."